2002 Regular Session

 BE IT FURTHER RESOLVED, That this proposed amendment shall be submitted by the Secretary of State to the qualified electors at an election to be held on the first Tuesday after the first Monday of November 2002, as provided by Section 273 of the Constitution and by general law.

-BE IT FURTHER RESOLVED, That the explanation of this proposed amendment for the ballot shall read as follows: "This proposed constitutional amendment will provide that justice court shall have concurrent jurisdiction with the circuit court over misdemeanors and felonies as may be prescribed by the Legislature."
+BE IT FURTHER RESOLVED, That the explanation of this proposed amendment for the ballot shall read as follows: "This proposed constitutional amendment will require justice court judges elected after January 1, 2002, to have a bachelor's degree and it will increase the term of office for justice court judges from four to six years."